bengrunfeld/open-source-erp/README.md

 ### 100% Open Source

 OSERP is completely open source.
 That means that the code is 100% transparent and customizable to your needs.
-It also means that the open source community, which consists of experienced Software Engineers, will be constinuously be looking to improve and solidify the product.
+It also means that the open source community, which consists of experienced Software Engineers, will be continuously be looking to improve and solidify the product.

 ## Getting Started